SimoMay/avalon-bot/README.md

 ```

 Each player will receive a direct message letting them know which character
-they’ll be playing, an image, also will mention any extra information the player
+they’ll be playing, and an image, also will mention any extra information the player
-need to know.
+needs to know.
 (Special powers, etc)

-In the channel, the bot will mention the players, how many players are in the
+In the channel, the bot will mention the players, and how many players are in the
 game, good vs evil ratio, and who is the king/leader for the first round.

-### Overiding the default setup
+### Overriding the default setup

 The bot will use the default/recommended setup for the game mentioned in the
 link here: https://theresistanceavalon.com/rules